onestardao/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f1-grounding-anchor/README.md

 - run the repaired path
 - compare outputs

-### Live rerun should not pretend to do
+### Live mode should not pretend to do

 - giant benchmark coverage
 - full production evaluation
 - final proof of universal robustness

-It is only a reproduction layer.
+It is a reproduction layer, not a universal benchmark.

-### Live rerun design rule
+### Live mode design rule

-If the live rerun introduces too much noise, the notebook should favor clarity over realism.
+If live execution introduces too much noise, the notebook should favor clarity over realism.

-This is a flagship demo, not a product stress benchmark.
+This is a flagship demo, not a stress benchmark.

-### Current live rerun interpretation
+### Current MVP interpretation

-The current MVP version has already passed a first live verification.
+The current MVP version already includes a live runnable notebook.

 That does **not** mean the baseline must always fail in the exact same way.
-It means the live run already demonstrated the core pattern:
+It means the live run is designed to reproduce the core pattern:

-- baseline moved in the wrong direction
+- baseline moves in the wrong direction
-- repaired moved to the correct answer
+- repaired moves toward the correct answer
-- anchor correction changed the result path
+- anchor correction changes the result path

 That is enough for MVP success.

 ---

-## 9. API key note 🔐
+## 9. API key note

-Some versions of live rerun mode may require an API key.
+The live variant may require an API key.

-If so, the notebook should follow this rule:
+If so, the rule remains simple:

 - the key is entered only at run time
 - the key is never stored in the repository